How to Dual Boot Windows 10 and Linux Mint?

 Free Space

 Click on Resize and hit apply changes, this process will take some time if the partition you are shrinking has any Data on it.
-Although not always, this process can corrupt your files.
+Although not always, this process can corrupt your files, so make sure that back up your data before proceeding.

 When the process is complete, close GParted.
 Now we are ready to install Linux Mint on your device alongside Windows.